-If you want to see University of Providence for yourself, plan a visit.
+If you want to see University of Providence for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 15 to Great Falls, or book a flight to the nearest airport, Great Falls International.

 You can also take a virtual campus tour to get a sense of what University of Providence and Great Falls are like without leaving home.

 First-Year Applications are Due

 The deadline for Fall first-year applications to University of Providence is Aug 5.

 The deadline for Fall transfer applications to University of Providence is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs